 - Preheat oven 350 degrees

-- In medium bowl combine cocoa with water mixing with wire whisk until smooth.
+- In a medium bowl combine cocoa with water mixing with wire whisk until smooth.

 - Cool completely.